NAVEED261/QUARATER-ONE-PROJECTS/README.md

 12. WORD COUNT
 Description: Develop a TypeScript-powered word count application.
 This project involves building a user-friendly interface to input text, and your TypeScript code will efficiently analyze and display the word count, providing a practical utility for users.

-These additional projects will not only add diversity to your TypeScript portfolio but also challenge you to apply TypeScript in different domains, from game development to creating useful tools.
-Have fun coding! 🎮✨